 Optimize the consumption of resources

-Besides, a modern backup architecture and controlled automation — among other features that lower the consumption of resources and guarantee a predictable monthly cost — can also help you increase efficiency and optimize costs in your Disaster Recovery plan.
+A modern backup architecture and controlled automation can also help you increase efficiency and optimize costs in your Disaster Recovery plan.
+Modern backup architectures and controlled automation, among other features, lower the consumption of resources and guarantee a predictable monthly cost.

 Choose the most convenient technology